ibm-cloud-docs/containers/cs_istio.md

 Delete all Istio operator (IOP) resources, such as for a custom ingress gateway.
 {: shortdesc}

-1. Make sure your `istioctl` cli tool is at the desired patch version
+1. Make sure your `istioctl` cli tool is at the necessary patch version.
     ```sh
     istioctl version
     ```